-ARTICLE IV SICK LEAVE
+ARTICLE III.
+SICK LEAVE

-Section 4.1 Notification
+Section 3.1 Notification

-Notification of absence due to sickness shall be given to the Police Communication Center as soon as possible on the first day of such absence, but no later than one hour before the start of the employee's work shift.
+Notification of absence due to sickness shall be given to the Police Communication Center as soon as possible on the first day of such absence, but no later than two (2) hours before the start of the employee's work shift (except in the event the need for time off is not foreseeable in which case one (1) hour is sufficient).
 Failure to properly report an illness shall be considered as absence without pay and may subject the employee to discipline, as well.

-Section 4.2 Medical Examination
+Section 3.2 Medical Examination